marchewadm/portfolio/content/selected-works/django-e-commerce-site.md

 sourceCodeUrl: 'https://github.com/marchewadm/floresta'

-image: /img/work-1.jpg
+image: portfolio/selected-works/floresta-1
-alt: The project's photo sample
+alt: Screenshot of the subpage featuring easy-care plants

 description: This project was developed as part of an assignment for the Advanced Python Programming Techniques course at my university.
 It is one of the tasks required for the course, where the goal was to create a simple e-commerce website using Django, allowing users to browse products, add them to their cart, and place orders.